1712n/wall-e/wiki/test_file_best_practices.md

 - **Detailed Technical Requirements**: Avoid specifying exact technical details.
 Instead, concentrate on the overall functional objectives and leave the technical specifics to be determined by the LLM.

-- Schemas (if they are important, they should be tested)
+- **Schemas**: If schemas are important, they should be tested rather than included in the functional requirements

 ## Integration tests section